upf-gti/SignON-realizer/docs/InstructionsBML.md

     handConstellation: true,
     //Location of the hand in the specified hand (or dominant hand)
-    srcContact: "2PadBack", // source contact location in a single variable.
-Strings must be concatenate as srcFinger + srcLocation + srcSide (whenever each variable is needed).
-Afterwards, there is no need to use srcFinger, srcLocation or srcSide
     srcFinger: "2", // 1,2,3,4,5.
 If the location does not use a finger, do not include this
-    srcLocation: "Pad", // string from hand locations (although no forearm, elbow, upperarm are valid inputs here)
+    srcLocation: "PAD", // string from hand locations (although no forearm, elbow, upperarm are valid inputs here)
-    srcSide: "Back", // Ulnar, Radial, Palmar, Back
+    srcSide: "BACK", // ULNAR, RADIAL, PALMAR, BACK

     //Location of the hand in the unspecified hand (or non dominant hand)
-    dstContact: "2Tip", // source contact location in a single variable.
-Strings must be concatenate as dstFinger + dstLocation + dstSide (whenever each variable is needed).
-Afterwards, there is no need to use dstFinger, dstLocation or dstSide
     dstFinger: "2", // 1,2,3,4,5.
 If the location does not use a finger, do not include this
-    dstLocation: "Base", // string from hand locations or arm locations
+    dstLocation: "BASE", // string from hand locations or arm locations
-    dstSide: "Palmar", // Ulnar, Radial, Palmar, Back
+    dstSide: "PALMAR", // ULNAR, RADIAL, PALMAR, BACK

-    hand: "dom", // if hand=="both", both hand will try to reach each other, meeting in the middle.
+    hand: "dom", // if hand=="BOTH", both hand will try to reach each other, meeting in the middle.
 Otherwise, only the specified hand will move.

     // optionals
     distance: 0, //[-ifinity,+ifninity] where 0 is touching and 1 is the arm size.
 Distance between endpoints.